 Controlled hyperventilation is helpful in reducing raised intracranial pressure, especially in patients with cerebral edema after traumatic brain injury.
 If hyperventilation is used, care must be taken not to reduce the pCO2 level below 25 mm Hg.

 Surgical Treatment of Cerebral Edema

-Nowadays, barbiturates and procaine derivatives are no longer recommended in the management of acute cerebral edema.
-Therefore, patients who fail to respond to the previous medical treatments of cerebral edema might need some sort of surgical intervention to decompress the swollen brain.
+Currently, barbiturates and procaine derivatives are no longer recommended in the management of acute cerebral edema.
+Therefore, patients who fail to respond to the previous medical treatments of cerebral edema might need surgical intervention to decompress the swollen brain.

-Patients with life-threatening brain-shifts might need a temporary ventriculostomy or a decompressive craniectomy.
-These procedures might be life-saving.
-Patients with large cerebral and cerebellar infarcts with cerebral edema should undergo surgical decompression as it can be lifesaving.
+Patients with life-threatening brain-shifts might need a temporary ventriculostomy or a decompressive craniectomy as these procedures may be life-saving.
+Patients with large cerebral and cerebellar infarcts with cerebral edema should also undergo surgical decompression as a life-saving measure.